nkorai/DiyAuth/README.md

 # DiyAuth
 ## What is DiyAuth?
 DIY Auth is a project aimed at placing the control and responsibility of user authentication in your hands.
 It implements a simple authorization and authentication scheme following industry best practices that is plug-and-play to help you jump start your next project.
-Furthermore it stores your user's authentication data in your network, allowing you to be free of relying on third party services to manage your data.
+Furthermore it stores your user's authentication data in your cloud instance, allowing you to be free of relying on third party services to manage your data.

 ## Why is there a need for it?
 Everytime I want to start a new side project I invariably have to rebuild the ability to allow users to login.
 In the past I've used services like Parse (RIP) to do the authentication for me but relying on a centralized third-party service to accomplish your authentication and authorization isn't the best because: